The colourful Þeistareykir Geothermal Area in North Iceland

 Þeistareykir geothermal area

 Þeistareykir geothermal area is located by the colourful Mt.
-Bæjarfjall which translates into farm mountain - there are several mountains with this name in Iceland.
+Bæjarfjall, which translates into Farm Mountain.
+You will find several mountains with this name in Iceland.

 Regína at The colourful Þeistareykir Geothermal Area in North-Iceland